 |The Option II can be considered less secure.
 As long as there is no public key on the public instance, in theory, an unauthorized publishing of content by somebody else could take place.
 If you choose Option II, you should carry out a publication immediately after the deletion.|

 Via REST, which is explained in the next section.

-For the deletion option, you can use the Magnolia Properties endpoint API.
-This approach can be handy if you want to create scripts to replace the public key on your author instances without the need of logging in the Admincentral UI of public instances.
+For the deletion option, you can use the Magnolia Properties API.
+This approach can be handy if you want to create scripts to replace the public key on your author instances without the need of logging in the AdminCentral UI of public instances.

 We assume that you have read and understood REST security.